-The tz_russia shapefile captures the boundaries of the TZ timezones of Russia, as of TZ 2013b.
+The tz_russia shapefile (zip, sha1) captures the boundaries of the TZ timezones of Russia.

 The geometries are entirely derived from the rusray shapefile created by Alexander Perepechko and Dmitry Sharkov and offered by WAGDA.

 In this section, we use the names given in the subject column of the original map.

 The Sakha (Yakutia) Republic is divided in five zones, made of the following subdivisions: